Frequently Asked Questions to help you make the most of NewForestWalks.co.uk

 How can I follow the route on the map?

 On the walk page, click on the locate button on the bottom left hand corner of the map.
 Ensure your location services are activated in order to see the GPS locator.
+You will also see a directional pointer to show which way you are pointing.

 You can use the Elevation bar under the map to measure the distance and elevation of the route – just drag your finger along it or drag your mouse.